 We know know that the LTV of this customer is 280, and the CAC (calculated above) is 80.
-The LTV CAC ratio can now be calculated as follows.
+The calculation of the LTV CAC ratio is as follows.

 LTV CAC Ratio = LTV / CAC LTV CAC Ratio = 280 / 80 = 3.5

 The ratio is 3.5 meaning that the earnings from the customer are 3.5 times the cost of acquiring the customer.
 This is typically an acceptable ratio for a Saas based business.

 The CAC payback period is the time it takes to recover the customer acquisition costs from earnings from that customer.

 In simple terms and ignoring the effect of churn, the formula can be stated as follows.

 In the example above the cost to acquire a new customer is 80 and the monthly gross margin earned from the customer is 14.
 The calculation of the CAC payback period is as follows.

 CAC payback period = CAC / Customer gross margin CAC payback period = 80 / 14 = 5.71 months